Stuart Forster reviews a Snugpak Torrent Jacket.

 It took me just a few seconds to peel back the Velcro that secures the hood into to collar then unzip and remove the hood.
 Reattaching it was also a simple procedure, taking a matter of seconds.

 Alternatively, if the weather is proving changeable, the hood can be rolled away.
 Doing that is easy.
-It involves peeling the Velcro then stuffing the hood into a compartment in the collar, which is lined with soft, black material.
+It involves peeling the Velcro and then stuffing the hood into a compartment in the collar, which is lined with soft, black material.
 A thin strip of Velcro then seals away the hood.

-The jacket features two large pockets with zips on its outside.
+The jacket features two large pockets with zips on the outside.
 The sizable pockets were large enough for me to put my hands in while walking on chilly days and to carry the bits and bobs that I like to have with me on a day-to-day basis.

 There’s also a pocket with a zip on the inside of the left breast; it’s large enough for a smartphone or A5 notebook and a pen.

 Ventilation zips are located on the armpits, on the outer side of the jacket.
 Testing the jacket on crisp winter days meant there was little point in using them, but they are likely to prove handy during walks in milder weather.

 The jacket zips up to chin level when the hood is out.
 Drawstrings at the back of the hood and on its rim allow the fit can be changed so that it stays snug in buffeting wind.
 The hood has a flexible peak that helps keep rain off the wearer’s face but does not impinge on peripheral vision.

 Importantly, the jacket is light in weight.
 The extra-large version of the Snugpak Torrent jacket that I can be seen wearing in the photos illustrating this article weighs 950 grams.